 - 3-years summer camp counselor at Camp Geneva (’08, ’09, ’10)

 - Long-term substitute at Byron Center Christian School Spring 2012

 - 4-years teaching 7th/8th grade Science at Walker Charter Academy 2012-2016

 - 4-years coaching middle school girls basketball, 2x NHA West League championships

 - 1-year teaching 6th grade Science at Valleywood Middle School 2017-2018

-My wife Michelle (Shelly) and I have been married for 6 years.
+My wife Michelle (Shelly) and I have been married since 2012.
 Both of us grew up and went to school in west Michigan.
 We met at Calvin College and both worked as camp counselors at Camp Geneva in Holland, MI.
 After we were married, we lost our first daughter Caitlin to health complications a little over a month after she was born.
 Shaken, but steadfast in our faith in God’s providence we persevered continued to build our family over the next few years.
 Dylan turned 2 in April, and this year we welcomed Elena into our family this past March.
 We live contently in Cutlerville not far from either of our sides of the family.
 Shelly and I have served as YBC leaders in our church for the past 5 years, but have retired this year due to a growing family and other commitments within our church (Providence CRC).
 Together our family enjoys spending time outdoors, traveling, and cottaging.

 I enjoy a wide range of activities.
 I am an avid and frequent golfer.
 I enjoy playing fantasy sports like fantasy football and baseball.
 I love watching sports and am a dedicated Iowa Hawkeye and Atlanta Falcons fan in addition to my home”state” Detroit Tigers, Red Wings, and Pistons fandom.
 I am an avid fan of Star Wars, and I know far more about the movies than I care to admit.